1 9 6 4 – 1 9 6 5 (UK)

 Beneath him worked a team of dedicated scientists, struggling to cope with the morality of certain experiments and the social consequences of new discoveries.

-The second of the two seasons was more adventurous (and therefore more fun) than the first, featuring spies and secret agents, with the action moved to R3’s elite unit, Consultancy Service, where the boss was Philip Boult (Michael Hawkins) and his deputy was Dr Richard Franklin (played by a young Oliver Reed).
+The second of the two seasons was more adventurous – and more fun – than the first, featuring spies and secret agents, with the action moved to R3’s elite unit, Consultancy Service, where the boss was Philip Boult (Michael Hawkins) and his deputy was Dr Richard Franklin (played by a young Oliver Reed).

 Future Alien director Ridley Scott was among the series’ set designers.